karlosye/LeetCode-notes/README.md

     - BST:
         - note that an in-order traversal on BST is sorted
         - when search a node in BST, if node.val < key -> node = node.right (search to the right); vice versa

+    - A special kind of tree: trie - prefix tree
+        - has a mapping instead of left/right pointer
+        - commonly used in word search